The Loss of the Col di Lana Peak - 17 April 1916

 16/17 April 1916

 The 2nd Battalion of the 2nd Tyrolean Kaiserjäger regiment was commanded by Hauptmann Erich von Gasteiger, whose 6th company under Oberleutnant Anton Tschurtschenthaler von Helmheim relieved the 5th under Hauptman Adelbert Homa on the Col di Lana peak during the night of the 16th/17th April.
 The relief went smoothly and the night passed quietly.
 At about five in the morning in contrast to their usual practice, the Italian artillery began firing on the position.
 Initially the fire was not very accurate and many of the incoming rounds were blinds.
 However at about 7.30 am the first heavy (21cm) shell exploded in the centre of von Tschurtschenthaler's position and was immediately followed by many more.
 The company commander immediately initiated the evacuation of the more exposed shelters.
 All the personnel not on duty were assembled in the big cavern beneath the position.
 The fire increased in violence and at almost regular intervals 21cm fire was hitting the position mixed with grenades and shrapnel of all calibres.
 As the morning wore on the position was subjected to a level of fire of such an intensity as to be described by the Austrians as "Trommelfeuer" or drumfire - a very heavy bombardment.
 In fact the whole of the artillery of the Italian 17th and 18th divisions, some 111 small calibre and 28 medium calibre guns including six 149mm, four 194mm cannon and ten 210mm howitzers were concentrating on the Col di Lana peak.
 The exposed posts were reduced to minimal manning and the remainder of the garrison was held ready in the cavern with weapons and grenades to meet the expected enemy advance.
+Game of thrones, moana movies4k here.
+4K movies online for watch.
 At about 9 am an heavy grenade exploded just in front of the officer's bunker.
 At about 10 am a direct hit destroyed the stairs of the most important access to the fire trenches followed by a hit on the entrance to the cavern at about 11 am which completely blocked the entrance with boulders and beams.
 Although the entrance was soon cleared the resulting influx of cordite fumes from succeeding explosions soon made breathing within the cavern almost impossible and demanded the partial clearance of the overfull cavern (100 men) because of men losing consciousness through lack of oxygen.
 And although men were therefore moved to other small bunkers these were not especially safe from the heavy gunfire.

 Inside the cavern, in order to ensure a continual supply of relatively fresh air, men were put to work wafting large tarpaulin sheets, a laborious task that had to be continued into the night due to the continuing enemy artillery fire.
 Hardly had the garrison of the cavern sorted themselves out when a further direct hit on the cavern entrance created the the same blockage as before.
 Throughout the morning casualties rose, with men being killed, wounded and buried alive and at about 2 pm a direct hit crashed into the large wooden barracks which normally accommodated the garrison just to the rear of the peak.
 The Italian artillery fire continued throughout the whole afternoon and evening in ever increasing intensity causing further loss of life and wounds on the beleaguered garrison.